 At 1.2m high, the wall will act as a barrier separating South Parade and properties situated on it from potentially damaging flood waters, which Council and Environment Agency officers confirmed were becoming an increasingly likely occurrence as a result of climate change and other natural phenomena.

-Work has commenced on site and is programmed to be substantially complete by November 2022.
+Work has commenced on site and is programmed to be substantially complete by early 2023.
 This timeframe is in line with the recommendations of a Habitat Regulations Assessment carried out as part of the planning process and will minimize disruption to migrating birds and other wildlife that are present at times at West Kirby.

 During the work, temporary road and footpath closures would be put in place for short sections of South Parade at a time, with access for residents only.
 The Council and the Environment Agency’s framework Contractors, who will be constructing the Works, will be engaging with local residents throughout the scheme and assisting them to keep disruption to a minimum.